myousefi2016/slepc4py/docs/source/install.rst

 This will install the :mod:`slepc4py` package in the standard location :file:`{prefix}/lib/python{X}.{X}/site-packages`.

 You can also do a user-install type.
-Threre are two options depending on the target Python version.
+There are two options depending on the target Python version.

 * For Python 2.6 and up::